AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/SplitService/SetSplitPoint.md

 SplitService.SetSplitPoint Method
 =================================
-AutomationML 2.1 APISets the split point for the provided CAEX object.
+Sets the split point for the provided CAEX object.
 If the actual list of split points for the same document already contains a split point which is a child of the provided CAEX object, this existing split point is removed from the list.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)